ashy06/Bankio/README.md

 The app is published in Google Play Store and as of 25/07/2023 its in Early Access State :- https://play.google.com/store/apps/details?id=com.bankio.bank

+NOTE:- Download all rar parts but while extracting, extract only the part1, it will be sufficient.

 <img src="https://github.com/ashy06/Bankio/assets/91536260/a41ec389-eb6c-4aa3-9017-f910950c14c3.png" width=30% height=30%>
 <img src="https://github.com/ashy06/Bankio/assets/91536260/6b9ee36d-81e8-44cc-954b-a7e70af971a7.png" width=30% height=30%>